edunham/site/2015/07/06/mozilla_onboarding.rst

 friendly and knowledgeable as everyone else.
-The title of "Mozilla Employee" seems at times to be a glowing crown emblazoned with "Ask Me Firefox Questions", but I've so far been able to redirect everyone onto my more knowledgeable peers to ge ttheir problems solved.
+The title of "Mozilla Employee" seems at times to be a glowing crown emblazoned with "Ask Me Firefox Questions", but I've so far been able to redirect everyone onto my more knowledgeable peers to get their problems solved.
 And on the whole, there's no better way of becoming that archetype of friendliness and knowledge than to suddenly have the entire world expecting me to embody it.